Well water testing

 - Bacteriological testing

-Total Coliforms include bacteria found in soil, surface water, and the intestinal tracts of animals.
+Total coliforms include bacteria found in soil, surface water, and the intestinal tracts of animals.
 Finding total coliforms in a well may not mean that the water is unsafe to drink, but does indicate:

-- the well may require improved sanitation/physical upgrades; and/or
+- The well may require improved sanitation or physical upgrades

-Chemical testing should be done annually or every 3 to 5 years depending on results.
-Chemicals commonly of concern in B.C. groundwater are: nitrates, fluoride, and metals such as arsenic, lead, copper.
+Chemical testing should be done when well construction is complete and continued annually.
+The most common chemicals of concern in B.C. groundwater are: nitrates, fluoride and metals such as arsenic, lead, copper and manganese.

 High levels of nitrates have been found in a number of wells throughout B.C.
-Usually in areas where groundwater may be contaminated by surface activities such as intensive farming.
-For more information, see HealthLinkBC File #05a Nitrates in Well Water.
+This usually occurs in areas where groundwater may be contaminated by surface activities such as agriculture or farming.
+For more information, see HealthLinkBC File #05a Nitrate in well water.

-Since well water comes from underground, different metals in the soil and rock can leach into the water.
-Some metals, such as arsenic, can have serious and long-term health effects if they are consumed in high amounts.
-Other metals such as lead and copper, are not usually found in groundwater, but leach out of pipes and soldered joints.
-You may notice a taste or odor, and staining of fixtures which may contribute to the growth of bacteria.
+Since well water comes from underground sources, different metals in the soil and rock can leach into the water.
+Some metals, such as arsenic can have serious and long-term health effects if they are consumed in high amounts.
+Other metals such as lead and copper can leach out of pipes and soldered joints.
+For some, but not all metals, you may notice taste, odour, or staining of fixtures.

 How do I get my well water tested?

-The DWO may advise you on which approved labs can test well water.
-The lab will send you the necessary sample bottles and instructions.
+When testing your water supply the lab will provide you the necessary sample bottles and instructions.
 Read the instructions carefully and follow them exactly.
 The lab (or your local health authority) may provide information to help you understand the test results and determine if there is a problem with the water.

 What if the tests show possible contamination?

 Poor bacteriological test results are an immediate health concern.
-Where any bacteria is found, you must treat your drinking water before drinking it, using it for food preparation, and/or brushing your teeth.
+Where E. coli is found, you must treat your drinking water before drinking it, using it for food preparation, or brushing your teeth.
 For short term treatment options such as boiling water, see HealthLinkBC File #49b Disinfecting drinking water.
 You should investigate the source of all E. coli and if they cannot be corrected, find a long term treatment solution for your water.

-For more information on well water, visit the Ministry of Environment – Water Protection & Sustainability Branch www.env.gov.bc.ca/wsd/plan_protect_sustain/groundwater/wells.html, or contact the DWO in your local Health Authority.
+For more information on well water, visit the Ministry of Environment – Water Protection & Sustainability Branch at www2.gov.bc.ca/gov/content/environment/air-land-water/water/groundwater-wells-aquifers or contact your health authority.